eforce67/BrawlStars-ComputerVision/README.md

 **Object Detection using YOLOv8**
 --------------------------------

 The project utilizes YOLOv8, a state-of-the-art object detection model by Ultralytics, to detect objects in the Brawl Stars environment.
-The following objects are supported by the fine-tuned YOLOv8 model:
+The fine-tuned YOLOv8 model supports the following objects:

 * Player health bar
 * Player position